Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 (LAUGHTER)

-GROSS: And Ranky Tanky is the name of the band and the name of their new album.
-So Clay Ross, Quiana Parler, Charlton Singleton, thank you all so much, and good luck to you and the band.
+GROSS: And Ranky Tanky is the name of the band.
+So Clay Ross, Quiana Parler, Charlton Singleton, thank you all so much.
+And good luck to you and the band.
 It's been great to have you here.

 PARLER: Thank you.